TrishadKano/DATA-SCIENCE-PROJECTS/README.md

 Jupyter Notebooks for interactive analysis

-## 📌 Key Skills Highlighted
+## 📌 Key Skills Highlighted:

-Processing and analyzing large datasets efficiently
+Processing and analysing large datasets efficiently

 Writing complex SQL queries and managing relational databases

-Creating interactive dashboards and visualizations in Power BI and Excel 📊
+Creating interactive dashboards and visualisations in Power BI and Excel 📊

 Applying machine learning techniques for prediction and classification